dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/recognise-accompanying-text.md

 {
     "ImageParameter": {
         "Name": "ImageParameter1",
-        "Description": "This is demonstrating accompanying text",
+        "Description": "This is a acompanying text demonstrate", "AccompanyingTextRecognitionModes":[
-        "AccompanyingTextRecognitionModes":[
             {
                 "Mode" : "ATRM_GENERAL",